eyepyramid/eyepyramid/README.md

 ## What happened?

-Sensitive information was exfiltrated from high-value targets on the Italian scene:
+Sensitive information was exfiltrated from high-value targets on the Italian scene, for instance:

   * 18327 usernames
   * 1793 passwords
   * keystrokes stolen via a keylogger

-Roughly, 87GB of data overall.
+Roughly, 87GB of data overall, of course there is much more bejond this, but I don't want to repeat what's already clearly written in the PDF linked above.

 ## When?